No Ha Parado de Llover: Music video

 The music video for the 2019 version of "No Ha Parado de Llover" was filmed in Los Angeles, California and directed by Pablo Croce.
 It narrates two people who are going through loss.
 The first is a woman who loses her friend in a car crash from texting while driving and the second is a man who discovers his girlfriend cheating on him.
-This leads the man attempting to commit suicide, but is stopped by the woman who was led by a butterfly, representing her friend's spirit, and both begin to heal together.
+This leads the man to attempt suicide, but is stopped by the woman who was led by a butterfly, representing her friend's spirit, and both begin to heal together.
 At the end of the video, a message reads: "The use of cell phones at the wheel is one of the leading causes of death today."
 Within a week of its release, it received over 3.5 million views on YouTube.
 The video received a nomination for "Video With a Purpose" at the 2020 Premios Juventud.